Client library (`acdp_client`)

 Mirrors server-side validation client-side so a caller fails fast:

-is_valid_authority(host)/validate_origin_registry(value)— enforce a bare DNS hostname (the context-body rules in RFC-ACDP-0002).RESERVED_TENANT = "default"+reject_reserved_tenant(t)— the reserved tenant can never be asserted (the registry returns 400, the CP 403); this mirrors that rule.
+is_valid_authority(host)/validate_origin_registry(value)— enforce a bare DNS hostname (the context-body rules in RFC-ACDP-0002).RESERVED_TENANT = "default"+is_reserved_tenant(t)/reject_reserved_tenant(t)— the reserved tenant can never be asserted (the registry returns 400, the CP 403); this mirrors that rule.
 See scenario S20 and the registry's MULTI-TENANCY.md.

 safe_http.py — consumer SSRF guard (orchestration only)